jameshughes89/cs102/src/site/topic16.rst

         }

 * Just by looking at this, you can't tell me if this is an ``ArrayIterator`` or a ``LinkedIterator``
+    * This is a fantastic example of *abstraction*
+    * I can now iterate over something (what) without needing to worry about the implementation details (how)

 Iterable